Brandjo/scomics/README.md

 # scomics
-Tools used for single cell omics QC, processing, plotting, and analysis
+Tools used for single cell omics: QC, processing, plotting, and analysis

 Tools here are currently being developed for Seurat based single-cell analysis with expectations to extend this to python/scanpy environment